-The home-buying/selling experience is a deeply personal one.
+The homebuying/selling experience is a deeply personal one.
 After all, this could be the biggest transaction you ever make.
-A real estate agent can help simplify confusing paperwork, connect you with the right buyers/sellers, work out deals, and reduce your anxiety about the entire process.
+A real estate agent can help simplify confusing paperwork, connect you with the right buyers or sellers, work out deals, and reduce your anxiety about the entire process.

-But even though working with an agent is the norm for just about everyone, you technically don’t need a real estate agent to buy (or sell) a home.
-Any home owner can list their property for sale.
+But even though working with an agent is the norm for most, you technically don’t need a real estate agent to buy (or sell) a home.
+Any homeowner can list their property for sale or sell to an iBuyer.
 So, is hiring a real estate agent the right move for you?
 Read on to learn more.

-If you decide on using an agent, it’s essential to work with the right person.
-Many buyers use an agent that was referred to them by a friend, neighbor, or relative or one they have worked with in the past.
+If you decide to use an agent, it’s essential to work with the right person.
+Many buyers use someone referred to them by a friend, neighbor or relative or one they have worked with in the past.
 It’s always a good idea to interview several candidates before picking one that best suits you.